Humans are not the only ones who experience excessive gas; dogs suffer from flatulence and can ultimately have worse gas than humans.

 Massaging Other Areas of Your Dog to Provide Relief

 While the best method to massage gas out of a dog will be to push out the gas, you can also try massaging other areas of your dog to give him some relief.
-Gas can be related to stress and anxiety, so massaging your dog on areas that aren’t related to digestion can also deliver relief.
+Gas can be related to stress and anxiety, so massaging your dog in areas unrelated to digestion can also deliver relief.